evan-mason/drafter/README.md

 - Fix timer when it goes into negative
 - interval refresh should only refresh if there's new data.
 I didn't manage to do this but it will help relieve the server if we can implment.
 - tickTock() in the timer, we convert to seconds from milliseconds then back to seconds again.
 This is stupid.

-IMPORTANT FIXES TO MAKE
-- You can currently steal other users picks, as well as you can redraft your own players and the picks will be deleted

 IMPORTANT COMMANDS